BPresseisen/liri-node-app/README.md

 *A4: Absolutely begin with reading this README.md file.
 The instructions above in **Q3**/A3 are an essential starting point.
 After that, usage is the best way to learn.
 Start inputting some searches.

-Just remember the syntax/notation for searches that follow the node liri.js input at the command line for these four (4) use cases:*
+Just remember the syntax for searches that follow this notation at the command line for these four (4) use-cases:*

-(1) For concert searches:
+**(1) For concert searches:**

-**node liri.js concert-this "ENTER BAND OR ARTIST NAME iNSiDE tHesE quotation marks"**
+node liri.js concert-this "ENTER BAND OR ARTIST NAME iNSiDE tHesE quotation marks"

 --> enter band or artist name iN UPPER oR lower case--CASE dOEs nOT maTter"

-(2) For Spotify searches:
+**(2) For Spotify searches:**

-**node liri.js spotify-this-song "ENTER SONG NAME iNSiDE tHesE quotation marks"**
+node liri.js spotify-this-song "ENTER SONG NAME iNSiDE tHesE quotation marks"

 --> enter song iN UPPER oR lower case--CASE dOEs nOT maTter"

-(3) For Movie searches on OMDB (Online Movie Database--the original IMDB):
+**(3) For Movie searches on OMDB (Online Movie Database--the original IMDB):**

-**node liri.js movie-this "ENTER MOVIE TITLE iNSiDE tHesE quotation marks"**
+node liri.js movie-this "ENTER MOVIE TITLE iNSiDE tHesE quotation marks"

 --> enter movie iN UPPER oR lower case--CASE dOEs nOT maTter"

-(4) For the Random aka "Surprise Me" search:
+**(4) For the Random aka "Surprise Me" search:**

-**node liri.js do-what-it-says "ENTER TEXT iNSiDE tHesE quotation marks"**
+node liri.js do-what-it-says "ENTER TEXT iNSiDE tHesE quotation marks"

 --> enter text iN UPPER oR lower case--CASE dOEs nOT maTter"